Frequently Asked Questions (FAQ)

 Universities

 • If you’re applying for the scholarship, your application will be assigned to a random selection of European partner universities, who will each assess your application independently based on the Euroculture assessment criteria.
 Your final score is the average of these independent assessments.
-If you’re applying as a self-financing candidate, the first preferred university will assess your application – if there are still places available.
+If you’re applying as a self-financing candidate, the first preferred university will assess your application as long as there are still places available there.
 If not, it will pass it on to your second preferred university, and so on.
 In difficult cases or in doubt, tutors from the university assessing your application will consult with their colleagues in other universities indicated by you.

 • While the Euroculture Consortium strives to meet the selected candidate’s wishes, it is not guaranteed.
 For selected Erasmus Mundus candidates, the consortium will set the first and the second university (where the student will spend the first and the second semester), usually, but not always, based on the three indicated preferences.